 Skip to main content

 Surviving Strangehollow is a 5E+ setting and supplement coming to Kickstarter in early 2024.
 Numerous A-list fantasy authors and designers have come together to bring the beautiful and intricate watercolors of Emily Hare to life as an immersive addition to 5E+.
 The campaign will feature a high-quality print book, pdf, custom dice, and several other art-centric pieces.
-For fans of Emily's work, there will also be several new, never-before-seen pieces of art added to the Strangehollow universe!
+For fans of Emily's work, there will also be several never-before-seen pieces of art added to the Strangehollow universe!

 What's in the Book?